RichCini/LomasBoards/README.md

 so I'm redrawing it in KiCAD 6 to hopefully reproduce the board.

 ## Color Magic Redux
+### Status - version 1.1-005 FINAL
+1.1-005 is the final/release version.
+004 had five tiepoints which were permanently connected to their final spots.
+No other changes from 004 were made.

 ### Status - version 1.1-004 WORKING
 The PALs have been fully decoded and tested in the original board (and they work fine).
 Many thanks to Jonathan Haddox for lending me an original board set and